The Weakness of Traditional Neural Networks, as opposed to Convnets

 Fully-Connected Layers as a Main Weakness in Image Classification

-When I refer to a traditional neural network, I mean a standard feed forward model where each layer is fully connected.
+When I refer to a traditional neural network (as opposed to Convnets ), I mean a standard feed forward model where each layer is fully connected.
 In image classification, however, a fully-connected architecture for all layers is actually the key weakness.

 For clarification, this is what fully-connected looks like: